 Well-crafted wayfinding systems encourage people walking to go that extra mile, explore new areas, and foster a sense of place.
 Wayfinding systems should encourage increased rates of active transportation by creating a clear and attractive network that is easy to understand and navigate.
 The City should develop a wayfinding plan in order to involve the community in the creation of a uniquely Santa Clara design and decide appropriate placement of signs, landscaping, and public art that supports the wayfinding system.
-For example, signage may show how many minutes it takes to walk to nearby Santa Clara destinations, such as Santa Clara Square, Levi's Statium, and Mission College.

-Alta Planning + Design has developed six core principles to consider in the development of wayfinding systems:
+Alta Planning + Design has developed six core principles to consider in the development of wayfinding systems: https://altaplanning.com/wayfinding-design/

-https://altaplanning.com/wayfinding-design/